agatticelli/form3-client-go/README.md

 account, _, _ := client.Account.Fetch(context.Background(), accountID)
 ```

-Or it can be done at the request level doing something like:
+Or it can be done at the request level by doing something like:

 ```go
 client := form3.NewClient(nil)